TLDR

 - Continuous ratio tracking, not just check-in/check-out timestamps.
 Part 418 compliance requires documentation of staff-to-child ratios throughout the operating day.

 - Historical record access.
-OCFS inspectors can request records from any point in the prior inspection period.
-Software must retain and make accessible attendance and ratio records for at least two years, in a format that can be produced quickly during an inspection.
+Under 18 NYCRR §418-1.15, records must cover the current licensing period and the immediately preceding licensing period — typically a 2–6 year window.
+Software must retain and make those records accessible in a format that can be produced quickly during an inspection.

 We built PebbleDesk because directors kept telling us their software was adequate for sending photos to parents but inadequate for the documentation a licensing inspection actually reviews.
 The compliance record is the product.
 Parent engagement is secondary.

-Source: NYS Office of Children and Family Services — Child Care Assistance Program documentation
+Source: NYS Office of Children and Family Services, Child Care Assistance Program

 | Age Group | Minimum Ratio | Max Group Size |